 A questionnaire is a research instrument comprising a series of questions and other prompts to gather information from respondents.
 The questionnaire is used as a tool to collect data for research and opinion collection.

-Questionnaires can open-ended or closed depending on the need for research or study.
+Questionnaires can be open-ended or closed depending on the need for research or study.

 The following are characteristics of a good questionnaire:

 - The questionnaire should deal with important topics to create interest among respondents.
 As a questionnaire involved sending written questions to respondents and in some cases respondents answer it alone, then you need to structure your questionnaire in such a way that it arouses the interest of the respondents to answer the questions.
 Avoid including boring questions in your questionnaire such as those which cover petty issues this can lead to a lack of responses.